catchorg/Catch2/docs/tutorial.md

 }
 ```

+After another compile & run cycle, we will see a test failure.
+The output
-Now we get a failure - something like:
+will look something like:

 ```
 Example.cpp:9: FAILED: